Introduction to Arithmetic Groups: How to construct a symmetric space

 \begin{prop} Let $G$ be a connected, noncompact, simple Lie group with finite center.
-Then $G$ has a maximal compact subgroup~$K$ {\upshape(}which is unique up to conjugacy{\upshape)}, and $G/K$ is a simply connected, noncompact, irreducible symmetric space that has semi-negative curvature and is not flat.
+Then $G$ has a maximal compact subgroup~$K$ \textup(which is unique up to conjugacy\textup), and $G/K$ is a simply connected, noncompact, irreducible symmetric space.
+Furthermore, $G/K$ has non-positive sectional curvature and is not flat.

 Conversely, any noncompact, non-flat, irreducible symmetric space is of the form $G/K$, where $G$ is a connected, noncompact, simple Lie group with trivial center, and $K$ is a maximal compact subgroup of~$G$. \end{prop}